-In August 2017 Pearl Petroleum reached an amicable settlement of a contractual dispute between the Kurdistan Regional Government and Pearl, the key benefits of the deal being:
+In August 2017 Pearl Petroleum reached an amicable settlement of a contractual dispute between the Kurdish Regional Government and Pearl, the key benefits of the deal being:

 Some of the other additional benefits from the settlement were as follows:

-- Pearl was awarded an extension to the Khor Mor block boundaries to encompass the entirety of the field as currently mapped
+• Firstly, Pearl was awarded an extension to the Khor Mor block boundaries to encompass the entirety of the field as currently mapped.

-- The KRG has awarded the Consortium investment opportunities in Blocks 19 and 20 located adjacent to Khor Mor and added these to the Heads of Agreement areas, against commitments by the Consortium to make appraisal investments on these blocks, and to develop if commercial oil and gas resources are found
+• Secondly, the KRG has awarded the Consortium investment opportunities in Blocks 19 and 20 located adjacent to Khor Mor and added these to the Heads of Agreement areas, against commitments by the Consortium to make appraisal investments on these blocks, and to develop if commercial oil and gas resources are found.

-- The length of the licenses was extended by 12 years and they now expire in 2049, which importantly gives Pearl sufficient time to fully exploit these assets
+• Thirdly, the length of the licenses was extended by 12 years and they now expire in 2049, which importantly gives Pearl sufficient time to fully exploit these assets.

-- There was an advantageous change in the profit-sharing arrangement to bring it in line with that received by other international oil companies operating in the region
+• Lastly there was an advantageous change in the profit sharing arrangement to bring it in line with that received by other international oil companies operating in the region.

 Most importantly, however, the settlement has lifted the barrier to investing and growing our operations in the region and allows Pearl to move ahead with developing the Khor Mor and Chemchemal Fields.
 This activity is already underway.